Lemniscate-2525/30_Days_of_ML/Day12_Dimensionality_Reduction_PCA/README.md

 ## PCA Mathematical Derivation :

-### Step 1 : Center the Data :
+### Step 1 : Centering the Data :

 PCA operates on deviations from the mean.
-Subtract the mean of each feature:
+Subtract the mean of each feature;

 $$\tilde{x}_i = x_i - \bar{x}$$